ping-payments/ping_python_sdk/doc/api_resources/payments_api/payment.md

 Using `initiate_payment()`:

 -   Create a PaymentsApi object with a `tenant_id` as a parameter to access `initiate_payment()`.
 -   Send in an environment parameter to test your code in a `sandbox` environment.
-The default value is `production`
+The default value is `production`.

 `initiate_payment()` takes a `payment_order_id` and a payment object and returns an object containing data needed to fulfill the next step of a payment. `initiate_payment()` returns an error object if the `payment_order_id` or payment object is invalid.